 \section{Conclusions}

-Despite of decades long theoretical research on the hypernuclear matter, the appearance of hyperons in compact stars remains an open issue.
-While the recent astrophysical measurements exclude a significant fraction of soft EoS, the hyperonization of dense nuclear matter remains a serious possibility.
-Our present study confirms this within a relativistic density functional approach to nuclear matter, where we investigated the impact of variation of the hyperon-scalar meson couplings on the EoS of hypernuclear matter.
-The range of found EoS is sufficiently stiff to produce heavy enough compact stars ($M\le 2.25 M_{\odot}$).
+Despite decades of theoretical research on hypernuclear matter, the appearance of hyperons in compact stars remains an open issue.
+While the recent astrophysical measurements exclude a significant fraction of soft EoSs, the hyperonization of dense nuclear matter remains a serious possibility.
+Our present study confirms this within a relativistic density functional approach to nuclear matter, where we investigated the impact of variation of the hyperon--scalar-meson couplings on the EoS of hypernuclear matter.
+The range of found EoS is sufficiently stiff to produce heavy compact stars ($M\le 2.25 M_{\odot}$).
 The radii of our sequences are located in the range of $12\le R\le 14$ km.
-Piecewise-polytropic fits for six representative EoS are provided, which span the complete range of EoS from our parameter study.
+Piecewise polytropic fits for six representative EoSs are provided, which span the complete range of EoS from our parameter study.

-The parameter space of couplings of hyperons to scalar mesons was explored holding density dependent nucleonic couplings fixed to their values suggested by the DD-ME2 parametrization of the nuclear density functional~\cite{ring2005}.
-To allow for hyperonization in massive stars a requirement is to have small ratios of the hypernuclear to nuclear couplings, in particular, hyperons should be coupled to scalar mesons weaker than predicted by the SU(6) quark model.
+The parameter space of couplings of hyperons to scalar mesons was explored, holding density-dependent nucleonic couplings fixed to their values suggested by the DD-ME2 parametrization of the nuclear density functional~\cite{ring2005}.
+To allow for hyperonization in massive stars a requirement is to have small ratios of the hypernuclear-to-nuclear couplings; in particular, hyperons need to be coupled to scalar mesons weaker than predicted by the SU(6) quark model.

-Our study of the EoS and composition of matter at non-zero temperature and including thermal ensamble of neutrinos (present in a compact star during the first minute after birth) confirms that the neutrinos stiffen the high-density EoS and impact the charge lepton content of hypernuclear matter.
+By extending our studies to nonzero temperature and including thermal ensemble of neutrinos (present in a compact star during the first minute after birth) we confirm that the neutrinos stiffen the high-density EoS and impact the charge lepton content of hypernuclear matter.
 Instead of deleptonization with increasing density, seen in neutrino-less matter, the abundances of charged leptons remain constant, which has the consequence that the thresholds for appearance of charged $\Sigma$'s is reversed.